coldshrine/study-notes/databricks-certified-data-engineer-professional/analytics/amazon_EMR.md

 ## Amazon EC2 Graviton

 The AWS Graviton2 processors are custom-designed Arm-based processors that provide significant price-performance advantages for workloads in Amazon EC2.
 When used with Amazon EMR, Graviton2 instances offer up to **40% better price-performance** compared to equivalent x86-based EC2 instances.
 These processors are especially effective for data-intensive and cloud-native workloads, such as those typically found in big data processing tasks with Apache Spark and Hadoop.

+For organizations seeking to reduce costs while maintaining high performance in their EMR clusters, using Graviton-powered instances can be a compelling alternative to traditional x86-based instances.